Learn How To Win On YouTube With Our Creative Guide

 Below are three main design templates you can use for your ad creative:

-- The Explainer Ad (that explain why the product or service is valuable to the viewer)
+• The Explainer Ad (that explains why the product or service is valuable to the viewer)

-- The Straight-Offer Ad (for products/services that don’t need explained)
+• The Straight-Offer Ad (for products/services that don’t need to be explained)

 Now, choose the type of ad format you would like to use based on your objective.
 Below are the most popular formats: